The St. Bernard is a very large sized working dog that originates from the Western Alps of Italy and Switzerland.

-The original purpose of St Bernards was to serve as rescue dogs in the St Bernard Pass of Switzerland.
+The original purpose of the St. Bernard was to serve as rescue dogs in the Saint Bernard Pass of Switzerland.

-There is a hospice for travelers of the St Bernard Pass, it was founded by Bernard of Menthon.
+There is a hospice for travelers of the Saint Bernard Pass, it was founded by Bernard of Menthon.

-The St Bernard Pass and St Bernard dog breed were named after him
+The Saint Bernard Pass and St. Bernard dog breed were named after him

 Throughout it’s history it has seen service in many different roles.

 These roles include; search and rescue, farm dog, sled dog, hunting dog, watch dog, live stock guardian, and many more.